broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/methods.rst

 1.3.
 Selecting the top N peaks
 ------------------------------
 Description:
 	- To define the candidate regions, for genome-wide analyses, we retain the top 150,000 peaks with the most read counts.
-A fixed number is chosen here because the numbers of peaks called vary with sequencing depths, but imprically we discovered that picking the peaks with the most reads counts can effectively remove the noise coming from weak peaks and variable sequencing quality.
+A fixed number is chosen here because the numbers of peaks called vary with sequencing depths, but empirically we discovered that picking the peaks with the most reads counts can effectively remove the noise coming from weak peaks and variable sequencing quality.
 Additionally, the number of total peaks also affect the denominator of ABC score calculation; a fixed number of peaks also make ABC scores comparable across inputs of variable sequencing qualities and depths.
 For genome-wide analyses, 150K is a reasonable number because ENCODE analysis has previously estimated `a mean of 205,109 DHSs per cell type <https://www.nature.com/articles/nature11247>`, the majority of which are enhancers.

 1.4.
 Defining and adding gene promoters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Finally, we force the inclusion of gene promoters in the set of candidate elements, to include promoters of all candidate genes the calculation of ABC scores.
+Finally, we force the inclusion of gene promoters in the set of candidate elements, to include promoters of all candidate genes in the calculation of ABC scores.
 Promoters are chromatin accessible sites, however sometimes the promoters of genes do not pass the threshold for top 150,000 strongest peaks.
 Inclusion of promoter regions has large effect on the model due to the promoter receiving a high "3D contact" value in the ABC computation.